biod/BioD/README.md

 It is possible to create a recent build container with GNU guix

-`guix enviroment -C guix --ad-hoc meson ninja ldc dub zlib gdb --network`
+`guix environment -C guix --ad-hoc meson ninja ldc dub zlib gdb --network`

  and run meson and ninja (see the meson branch of BioD)